stevenwante/stevenwante.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Steven Wante, a Network Administrator by day and aspiring Security Guru by night.
+Hi, I am Steven Wante, a Network Administrator by day and NetSec researcher by night.
 Graduated from Wentworth Institute of Technology in 2010.

 ### Contact me